 Norfolk is a great place to enjoy outdoor activities and sports.
-There's plenty of things to do in the Norfolk Broads; boating and sailing, canoeing and kayaking, whether on the Norfolk Broads or at sea; great opportunities to fish, or just go crabbing or rockpooling; or you could ride horses or take a flutter on them at Fakenham or Great Yarmouth.
+There's plenty of things to do in the Norfolk Broads; boating and sailing, canoeing and kayaking, whether on the Norfolk Broads or at sea; go crabbing or rockpooling; or you could ride horses or take a flutter on them at Fakenham or Great Yarmouth.

 Wondering what to do in Norfolk?
 We have fabulous golf courses (although it can get a bit Crazy in Great Yarmouth), including links, and if you can't have a break without a twitch, we have some of the best birdwatching in the UK.